Abducted (film): Plot

 Renee, a young jogger, is running through a sprawling nature preserve in British Columbia when she senses she is being followed.
 She is ultimately attacked by Vern, a mountain man who forces her to accompany him deep into the wilderness.
 When Vern tries to force Renee to climb a large mountain, she flees and hides through the night, but is captured by Vern again at dawn.
 The two travel further into the woods, with Renee nearly drowning after she falls from a log spanning a river.

 The two eventually reach a very remote cabin, where Vern attempts to rape Renee, but stops himself short of doing so.
 Vern continues to hold Renee captive.
 While fishing on the river with Vern, Renee walks upstream and is approached by a man named Joe Evans.
 When Renee tells Joe she is being held a prisoner, Joe accompanies her to speak to Vern, and it is revealed that Joe is in fact Vern's father—the two men live together in the woods.
 Joe promises to return Renee to civilization, despite Vern's wish to keep her.

 En route to bring Renee back to safety, the trio witness a helicopter flying overhead before encountering two hunters.
 Renee begins to scream for help, causing Vern to shoot one of the hunters, while the helicopter pilot saves the other hunter, leaving Renee in Vern and Joe's clutches.
 Joe reneges on his promise to return Renee, fearing that law enforcement will now be seeking them for the hunter's murder.

 Vern grows increasingly disturbed and possessive of Renee despite his father's attempts to control his volatile temper.
 Vern eventually bludgeons Joe and abandons him, leaving him to die, and flees with Renee.
 Vern continues to sexually threaten Renee, psychologically tormenting her.
 Renee manages to steal Vern's rifle and flees into the woods, but falls down a hillside and over a cliff, landing in a river below.
 Renee swims to safety while Vern fires at her from above.
-She manages to flee to railroad tracks where Vern confronts her, only to be shot by Joe, who has survived his wounds.
+She manages to flee to railroad tracks, where Vern confronts her, only to be shot by Joe, who has survived his wounds.
+Joe watches in rueful silence as Renee follows the rail tracks back to civilization.